Bradley Jando | Wednesday 1st September 2021 10:00am

 Because the centre of the tyre is making all the contact with the road, rather than distributing the contact across the entire surface of the tyre, your tyres wear heavily and unevenly across the central part of the tyre.
 This will mean that your tyres wonít last as long, and youíll be resigned to buying replacement tyres much sooner than you expect.

-How to spot an under inflated or over inflated tyre
+How to spot an under-inflated or over-inflated tyre

-Tyres that have been incorrectly inflated will show increased wear at the points at which the tyre makes contact with the road.
+Being able to spot the signs of under or over-inflation is simple once you know what youíre looking for.
+Tyres that have been incorrectly inflated will show increased wear at the points at which the tyre makes contact with the road, whether thatís the centre of the tyre or the inner and outer edges of the tread.
 A properly inflated tyre will wear evenly across the width of the tread.